concord-consortium/vortex/README.md

 *TODO* Set up Travis Deployment

+## Updating Experiments

+Each time the mobile app launches it downloads a json file which is an array of experiments and saves them to local storage.
+If the version number of the experiments json file is greater than the mobile apps known max supported version an upgrade message is shown in the mobile interface.

+By default the json is loaded from [https://models-resources.concord.org/vortex/data/experiments.json](https://models-resources.concord.org/vortex/data/experiments.json) which is the production version of the Vortex app.
+For local testing you can override this url by setting the `updateUrl` localStorage variable.
+During development you can set this to [https://localhost:8080/data/experiments.json](https://localhost:8080/data/experiments.json) to load the current version.
+However, this is the same version that the app will build with so to test a true update you should update the json file outside the repo and host it there.

 ### Testing

 Run `npm test` to run jest tests.
 Run `npm run test:full` to run jest and Cypress tests.